-I come to the specific substantive questions that the hon.
-Member for Leicester South (Jonathan Ashworth) asked.
+I come to the specific substantive questions asked by the hon.
+Member for Leicester South (Jonathan Ashworth).
 I have set out that there is a process for whether changes can be made in Leicester.
 The process is that we will look at 14 days of data, and today it is 14 days since the measures were introduced.
-We will look at that on Thursday of this week and make a public announcement as soon as is reasonably possible about whether any changes can be made to the situation in Leicester.
+We will look at that on Thursday this week, and will make a public announcement as soon as is reasonably possible about whether any changes can be made to the situation in Leicester.

 The hon.
 Gentleman asks about health and safety inspections.
 There are risk-based health and safety inspections on all the types of facility that he mentioned, and that absolutely needs to be based on risk.
 For instance, we have seen across the world that meat-packing factories have a much higher risk of outbreak, so we have targeted inspections on them.

 The hon.
 Gentleman asks about data.
 Patient-identifiable data is available to local authorities when they sign a data protection agreement.
 Of course, there has to be a data protection agreement, and, as he knows, we plan to publish more and more of that as open data.